 - Offer age-appropriate foods to your baby.

-- Give her healthy diet and also, schedule proper gap as it helps greatly in keeping appetite on track.
+- Give them a healthy diet and maintain a proper gap as it helps in keeping their appetite in check.

 These are some ways you can encourage your baby to eat and maintain appetite.